12458/PseudoPatch/README.md

 [context_after] -> See below for further instructions on context.

 For instructions on [context_before] and [context_after]:
 - By default, show 3 lines of code immediately above and 3 lines immediately below each change.
-If a change is within 3 lines of a previous change, do NOT duplicate the first change’s [context_after] lines in the second change’s [context_before] lines.
+If a change is within 3 lines of a previous change, do NOT duplicate the first change's [context_after] lines in the second change's [context_before] lines.
 - If 3 lines of context is insufficient to uniquely identify the snippet of code within the file, use the @@ operator to indicate the class or function to which the snippet belongs.
 For instance, we might have:
 @@ class BaseClass
 [3 lines of pre-context]